microsoft/VSProjectSystem/doc/overview/dynamicCapabilities.md

-Dynamic Capabilities - Visual Studio Next
+Dynamic Capabilities - Visual Studio "15"
 ====================

 Project capabilities are the recommended way to determine the type, platform, and features of a project.
 In the modern world, features of a project can change over the time.
 For example, when a NuGet package is added.
-In the Visual Studio Next, the CPS has a built-in infrastructure to support capabilities of a project to be changed without reloading the project.
+In Visual Studio "15", the CPS has a built-in infrastructure to support capabilities of a project to be changed without reloading the project.